Research Areas

 OverviewAI-generated summary

-Savannah Thornburgh's research focuses on the hydrothermal synthesis of valve metal-doped titanate nanofibers.
-Her work has explored the application of zirconium-doped titanate nanofibers and tantalum-doped titanate nanofibers for bone tissue engineering.
-Thornburgh has authored three publications in this area, with her most recent work published in 2024.
-Her scholarship metrics include an h-index of 2 and 11 total citations across her three publications.
-Thornburgh collaborates with researchers at the University of Arkansas at Fayetteville, including Parker Cole and Lauren Roeder, with whom she shares three co-authored publications.
-Other collaborators include Z. Ryan Tian and Micah Maulding, with whom she has two shared publications each.
+Savannah Thornburgh's research focuses on the hydrothermal synthesis of valve metal-doped titanate nanofibers, specifically investigating their potential applications in bone tissue engineering.
+Her work has resulted in publications detailing the synthesis of zirconium-doped and tantalum-doped titanate nanofibers.
+Thornburgh collaborates with researchers from the University of Arkansas at Fayetteville, including Parker Cole and Lauren Roeder, with whom she has co-authored multiple publications.

 Metrics